dharmendraSingh80/ItemManager/README.md

 ### Authentication

-- "POST /api/auth/signup" - Create a new user account.
+- `POST /api/auth/signup` - Create a new user account.
 Requires a JSON body with "username" and "password" fields.
-- "POST /api/auth/login" - Log in with an existing user account.
+- `POST /api/auth/login` - Log in with an existing user account.
 Requires a JSON body with "username" and "password" fields.
 Returns a JWT token for authentication.

 ### Item Endpoints